olivierluethy/samsung-debloat-adb/Readme.md

 > You pay for a device which you can't really control
 > You own a device that you don't really own, it owns you

 There are so many preinstalled apps on every phone that are completely unnecessary and don't want to be on your phone anymore.
-If you have Netflix, YouTube or Google, try to uninstall them ...
+If you have Netflix, YouTube, or Google, try to uninstall them ...
 Well, you can't.
 You can only disable them, but that doesn't mean they've been removed from your phone.
 They can still do stuff, and that's what this project is all about.
 You can check which apps you don't want anymore and remove them intuitively.

 ### **Prerequisites**